nyc-crh/site/content/gallery/binet-simon.md

 draft: false
 date: 1914-01-01
 displaydate: "1914"
-title: The Binet-Simon Scale
+title: The Binet-Simon Scale, excerpt
 author: Raymond A. Schwegler
 citation: >
- "The Binet-Simon Scale"" in New York City Civil Rights History Project, Accessed: [Month Day, Year], https://nyccivilrightshistory.org/gallery/binet-simon."
+ "The Binet-Simon Scale, excerpt," Raymond A. Schwegler, in New York City Civil Rights History Project, Accessed: [Month Day, Year], https://nyccivilrightshistory.org/gallery/binet-simon.
 imageFeatured: binet-simon.jpg
 imageFeaturedAlt: Text from a manual for the Binet-Simon scale
+detailedDescription:
 embed:
-embedTitle: The Binet-Simon Scale
+embedTitle: The Binet-Simon Scale, excerpt
 text: binet-simon
 mapembed:
 audio:
 audioTitle:
+audioTranscript:
 video:
 videoTitle:
+closeRdImg:
+closeRdLink:
 eventname: American psychologists adapt Alfred Binet’s intelligence test for use in schools.
 caption: >
  Psychologists developed intelligence tests or measures of “intelligence quotient” or “IQ.”
 They suggested that a “normal” child will be able to accomplish these tasks by the stated age.